To detect excessive exposure to mercury

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm, or a random or 24 hour urine sample may be collected.
-Rarely, another sample such as hair, breast milk, or nails may be tested.
+Rarely, another sample such as hair, breast milk, nails, faeces or breathe may be tested.

 Is any test preparation needed to ensure the quality of the sample?